-If you’ve been injured on the job, you probably have a lot of questions.
-Take a look below for some quick answers but please don’t rely solely on this FAQ to determine if you have a case.
-Call us at 303-416-8584.
-Our professionals are here to help.
+If you have been injured on the job, you probably have a lot of questions.
+Take a look below for some quick answers but please do not rely solely on this FAQ to determine if you have a case.
+Fill out a Free Case Evaluation form to speak with us or call directly at 303-792-5595.
+Our Colorado workers’ comp lawyers are here to help you right now.

 1. Not reporting an on-the-job injury (such as a slip-and-fall, or injuries caused by repetitive work) in writing at the time it occurs.

-3. Not going to a doctor or physician designated by his/her employer.
+3. Not going to a doctor or physician designated by the employer.

 4. Consenting to surgery or treatment without knowledge of the pertinent questions that should be addressed.

-5. Not obtaining a second opinion to address the extent of his or her injuries.
+5. Not obtaining a second opinion to address the extent of the injuries.

-6. Not understanding that it is improper for an authorized health care provider to charge the worker for medical treatment.
+6. Not understanding that itis improper for an authorized health care provider to charge the employee for medical treatment.

 7. Not understanding the different types of workers’ compensation benefits to which they are entitled.